x9o/flowstate-prototype/README.md

 - [x] **App Branding** — Custom icon and window title ("FlowState")
 - [ ] **Keyboard Shortcuts** — Start/stop session quickly
 - [ ] **Smart Notifications** — Alerts for distractions or milestones
+- [ ] **Non intrusive block screen** - With a quote or breath reminder, and replace the harsh red screen.

 ---